AFLplusplus/AFLplusplus/docs/life_pro_tips.md

 ## Bumping into problems with non-reproducible crashes?
 It happens, but usually
 isn't hard to diagnose.
-See section #7 in README for tips.
+See section #7 in README.md for tips.

 ## Fuzzing is not just about memory corruption issues in the codebase.
 Add some